GeoscienceAustralia/eo-tides/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug or problem
-title: 'Bug report: '
+title: "Bug report: "
 labels: bug
-assignees: ''
+assignees: ""
 ---

 **Expected behavior**
 A clear and concise description of what you expected to happen.